Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 ```

 ## Cloud configuration
-Credentials default to authenticating to the Azure Active Directory endpoint for
+Credentials default to authenticating to the Azure AD endpoint for
 Azure Public Cloud.
 To access resources in other clouds, such as Azure Government
 or a private cloud, configure credentials with the `authority` argument.
 [AzureAuthorityHosts](https://aka.ms/azsdk/python/identity/docs#azure.identity.AzureAuthorityHosts)